tomtominator/Toms-Lathe-and-Saw/index.md

 <img src="MagnoliaSpoonBack.jpg" width="225" height="300">
 This scrap magnolia piece revealed a beautiful grain.
 The spoon is bend at the connection between the scoop and the handle at a sharper angle than the pepper wood spoon.
 Additionally, this spoon has a loop at the end, either to wrap a string through or for ease of storage.
+The exposed bark on the side of the scoop is not a mistake, rather it gives the spoon character.